-There’s even too much to eat!
+There’s even too much to eat in Japan!
 From fine wagyu beef and exquisite kaiseki cuisine to always-fresh sushi and even vending machine ramen.

 The sheer amount of fun, culture, and activity Japan holds is truly endless.
 Many travelers simply don’t know where to start when it comes to planning their trips.
 And it makes sense why–the country is jam-packed with things to see and do.

 In this detailed 2-week itinerary of Japan, I’ll share exactly where my family and I went for our first time in Japan.
 Prior to the trip, I had done extensive research spanning a few weeks.
 Yes, you heard it right.
 A few weeks of constant research!

 This trip covers the highlights of Japan (with a few off-the-beaten-path attractions sprinkled in) and is ideal for first-time visitors to Japan.
 You’ll get to experience a bit of modern Japan in Tokyo, the traditional sides of Kyoto, Hakone, and Mount Fuji, as well as eat your way through Osaka!

 This itinerary also works well for return visitors who want to revisit their favorite cities and discover some new activities.
 So let’s get right into it!

 This post may contain affiliate links.
 You won’t be paying a cent more, but in the event of a sale, the small affiliate commission I receive will help keep this blog running/pumping out useful and free content.
 Thanks a lot!